kepacode/unicore-waypoint-sorter/README.md

 # 🇺🇸 Waypoint Sorter - Made by kepacode

-A C# WinForms application that merges multiple JSON files containing 3D waypoints and sorts them by proximity to create an optimized route.
+A C# WinForms application that merges multiple JSON files containing 3D waypoints and sorts them by proximity using a simple nearest-neighbor approach.

 ## Features

 - **Merge Multiple Files**: Load and combine waypoints from multiple JSON files
-- **Smart Sorting Algorithms**:
-  - **Nearest Neighbor Optimization** (default): Creates an efficient route by always traveling to the closest unvisited waypoint
+- **Simple Nearest Neighbor Sorting**: Always travels to the closest unvisited waypoint
-  - **Simple Distance Sort**: Sorts all waypoints by distance from the first point
+- **No Complex Formulas**: Uses simple coordinate difference comparison
 - **Visual Data Grid**: View all waypoints with their coordinates and properties
-- **Route Distance Calculation**: Shows total distance of the optimized route
 - **Export Results**: Save merged and sorted waypoints to a new JSON file

 ## Requirements